forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 [in work]
 **Saliva viral load is a dynamic unifying correlate of COVID-19 severity and mortality**
 ##### Methods
-* Continuation of the saliva analyses done in [Wyllie et al](#summary-wyllie-letter).
+Continuation of the saliva analyses done in [Wyllie et al](#summary-wyllie-letter).
 The time series of viral loads in saliva and NPS specimens are compared to the corresponding pathogeneses.
+As described in [Wyllie et al](#summary-wyllie-letter), saliva is self collected in the morning right after waking up and before eating.
 ##### Results
 * The faster the saliva viral load decreases the better the prognosis (shown in Figure 2 D).
 * The NPS viral load peaks later than the saliva viral load and is more variable i.e. the decrease is less monotone (Figure 2 J).

 #### Summary To
 **Temporal profiles of viral load in posterior oropharyngeal saliva samples and serum antibody responses during infection by SARS-CoV-2: an observational cohort study**